Snapchat/KeyDB-docs/docs/commands.md

 * `COPY` -- Do not remove the key from the local instance.
 * `REPLACE` -- Replace existing key on the remote instance.
 * `KEYS` -- If the key argument is an empty string, the command will instead migrate all the keys that follow the `KEYS` option (see the above section for more info).

-`COPY` and `REPLACE` are available only in 3.0 and above.
+* `AUTH` -- Authenticate with the given password to the remote instance.
-`KEYS` is available starting with KeyDB 3.0.6.
+* `AUTH2` -- Authenticate with the given username and password pair (KeyDB 6 or greater ACL auth style).

 #### Return:

 Simple String Reply: The command returns OK on success, or `NOKEY` if no keys were found in the source instance.

 ---